Ferdinand Zecca: Filmmaking

 Zecca also pioneered one of the first crime dramas, Histoire d'un crime (1901), stylistically innovative in its use of superimposition.
 The story was of a man condemned to death, awaiting execution with his crimes appearing on his cell wall.
 The film is an early example of flashbacks as a film device.
 Other films included comedies, trick films or fairy tales, such as Les Sept châteaux du Diable, both 1901, and La Belle au bois dormant in 1902, as well as social dramas like Les Victimes de l'alcoolisme (1902), Au pays noir (1905) and reconstructions of actual events, the most famous being La Catastrophe de la Martinique (1902).

 Zecca acted in many of his films.
 At the end of 1906, assisted by the Spaniard Segundo de Chomón's photography and special effects, Zecca continued to experiment.
 He co-directed La Vie et la passion de Jésus Christ (1903), which, at a running time of 44 minutes, was one of the first feature-length films about Jesus.
 He started filming in colour, with second Vie et Passion de N.S.
 Jésus Christ, shot in four parts with 38 scenes, 990 metres long, which was finished in 1907.

 Between 1900 and 1907, Zecca oversaw the production of hundreds of Pathé films from many important Pathé directors including Nonguet Lucien, Gaston Velle, Albert Capellani, Louis J. Gasnier, André Heuzé and Henri Pouctal.
 Zecca also acted, directed, produced, and, on occasion, wrote films.
-After Pathé bought the rights to Star films, Zecca started editing films by George Méliès.
+After Pathé bought the rights to Star films, Zecca started editing films by Georges Méliès.

 Appointed Managing Director of Pathé in 1905, in 1913 Zecca was sent to the United States to take charge of the American Pathé production house.
 He returned to France in 1919, where as a co-director with René Leprincee, he made Le Calvaire d'une reine, his last film.
 In the same year, Zecca was appointed to head the Pathé-Baby division, producing equipment and cameras for thin film, where he worked until his retirement in 1939.